 Project manager Steve Green also recalls driving one of the Pugs quite fondly:

 “I know it would pull 7,500 rpm in 5th gear around 130 mph because I did that at GM’s Van Dyke test track, then got told it was a 70 mph speed limit… oh well!”

 This excitement was aided by the fact that Lotus decided that the 197 BHP of the ‘standard’ car wasn’t enough, bearing in mind the power drains and added weight of the future special systems (such as hydraulics), so they had decided to purchase the ‘PTS kit’ or ‘Clubman’ upgrade from Peugeot Talbot Sport which would net a more capable 300 BHP amongst other chassis improvements.
-More information about the upgrade can be found with THIS LINK.
+More information about the PTS upgrade can be found with THIS LINK.

 After the ‘joyride’ was over, Lotus went hard at work developing and fitting chassis #091 with fully integrated active systems.
-As you could expect, even such sophisticated engineering required a benchmark to make sure that it truly had improved overall performance, so the other 205 Turbo 16, chassis #048, was kept as-is for reference.
+But as you could expect, even such sophisticated engineering required a benchmark to make sure that it truly had improved overall performance, so the other 205 Turbo 16, chassis #048, was kept as-is for reference.

 The journey of the Corvette Indy mule had begun by the fitment of Lotus’ famed technical offering: active suspension.
 The purpose being to keep the car’s body flat and level during braking and cornering at the limit of adhesion.
 To achieve this the system constantly measured pitch, yaw, and tyre slippage on all four wheels – making adjustments as needed.